Jo has tried to make the whole process as easy as possible.

 Opinions differ from the Family Questionnaire and is a requirement prior to arranging an assessment date.

 4. Once the questionnaires have been returned, a date and time will be arranged to administer the 2-hour assessment, including a half-way break.
 If arranged by the SENDCo it will be administered during the morning of a school day.

 Tests cover: reading, reading comprehension, writing, spelling, handwriting, phonological awareness, verbal, aural, working & short-term memory, number and place value, number facts, addition and subtraction & multiplication and division.

-Post assessment, a child's Summary Report is specifically designed to be handed over to a school's SEN Department; Primary Teachers; internal Specialist Teachers; qualified SEN TAs or via the parent to an external Specialist Teachers in order for them to plan and teach the micro-gaps found missing in their learning journey.
+These two documents will be emailed to the SENDCo/Parent or Guardian.
+They are specifically designed to be handed over to a school's SEN Department; Primary Teachers; internal Specialist Teachers; qualified SEN TAs or via the parent to an external Specialist Teachers in order for them to plan and teach the micro-gaps found missing in their learning journey dictated by the assessment.